 Innovation: In traditional gene network inference approaches, transcription factors have been typically used as predictors for gene expression change [10–13].
 However, to date these have not incorporated other regulatory molecules, like epigenetic regulators.
 In this aim, I am going to add epigenetic regulators in addition to TFs, as predictors in network inference, to study the function of epigenetic regulators in GRNs.
 In addition, biological databases such as TF-DNA binding databases [64] and KEGG metabolic pathway data [69] have been used as prior knowledge to inform network learning (Werhli and Husmeier, 2007).
 Recently, correlation data derived from histone modification profiles measured by ChIP-Seq was used as epigenetic priors to inform dynamic Bayesian network modeling, which improved the sensitivity and accuracy of the gene network model [19].
 However, experimentally confirmed genomic targets of epigenetic regulators have not previously been tested as prior knowledge for network inference.
 This is partially because genomic targets of epigenetic regulators are not as well documented and studied as TF targets are, given the relatively short history of such effort [20, 22, 70].
 Here, I aim to explore the innovative idea of using experimentally confirmed genomic targets of epigenetic regulators as prior knowledge to inform network inference.

-Outcomes and alternative approaches for Aim 2: In Aim 2 I will be able to improve predictive network modeling by incorporating epigenetic regulators as predictors (Aim 2A) and genomic targets of epigenetic regulators as priors (Aim 2B) uisng network inference methods as DFG.
+Outcomes and alternative approaches for Aim 2: In Aim 2 I will be able to improve predictive network modeling by incorporating epigenetic regulators as predictors (Aim 2A) and genomic targets of epigenetic regulators as priors (Aim 2B) using network inference methods such as Dynamic Factor Graphs.
 I will assess if epigenetic data increases the performance of network inference using “left-out” data.
 My preliminary data supports this hypothesis.
 Importantly, this new and improved method of predictive network modeling will produce GRNs with epigenetic regulators as regulatory hubs, and reveal new biology on the epigenetic and transcriptional regulation of gene networks in response to environmental stimulus (for example see Fig. 6).

 The Coruzzi lab and Dr. Dennis Shasha (co-mentor of this K99 proposal) have successfully implemented DFG for reconstructing causal GRNs from time series data as published in [12], and we have already tested the feasibility of including epigenetic regulators predictors as described above in preliminary results in Aim 2A, so I don’t expect major problem in implementing the proposed modeling approach.
 One possible scenario is that epigenetic regulators might have different behavior from TF regulators in network modeling.
 After I get trained in machine learning and developed better understanding of the scripts of DFG, I might modify DFG scripts to treat epigenetic regulators as a special class of predictors e.g. as an interactor with a TF regulator, or give SDG8 targets a special status e.g. altered response to TF influence.
 In the unlikely scenario that DFG approach is not suitable for the proposed study of priors in Aim 2B, I will consider other network modeling tools such as Inferelator [11], developed by Bonneau Lab in the Center for Genomics and Systems Biology at NYU, as an alternative.